Recovering the Lost World,

 Calendar]

-This system of a day count which rotates endlessly through 260 number-name combinations is actually the first evidence that an earlier calendar had existed.
-I would think that the 20 day names had primacy, and these hint at the existence of an earlier calendar, as I have suggested above.
-If the Lords of the Night were kept in use since 3114 BC, then there was probably a similar pressure to retain the day names because they had constituted the base of a previous calendar.
-The day numbers, initially 1 through 12, could be changed or added to, to 1 through 13.
+This system of a day count which rotates endlessly through 260 number-name combinations is actually the best evidence that an earlier calendar had existed.
+If the Lords of the Night were kept in use since 3147 BC, then there was probably a similar pressure to retain the day names after they became obsolete because they had constituted the base of a previous calendar.

-The languages of Mesoamerican people did not use tense (serial time) in verbs, but only the sense of 'on-going' and 'completed.'
+The languages of Mesoamerican people did not use tense (serial time) in verbs, but only the sense of "on-going" and "completed."
 In this manner the cycling of 1-Imix, 2-Ik, and 3-Akbal makes some sense, because to count 1-Imix, 1-Ik, and 1-Akbal would leave the moon-period uncompleted until the 13th count was reached.
-The point was to reach 13, when the Moon would have become full, or new.
-This still does not explain where the 20 day names came from.
+Similarly 1-Imix, 2-Imix, etc., seems to repeat the Imix day pointlessly.
+The point was to reach 13, when the Moon would have become full, or new, and simultaneously keep up a rotation through the twenty day names, each of which attributes some quality to the particular day.
 The result, at any rate, was to have a calendar with 260 separate names for each day of the year.

 A Person: 20 digits and toes (day names)